MySQL: Importing/Exporting a database

 Dump data and Structure: this means that the data as well as the structure of the database will be recorded.

 Export to Self-Contained File: the database will be exported into a new file.

 Now click on Start Export.

-A .sql willl be created on your local computer with all the data, its contet should be something similar to this:
+A .sql file will be created in your local computer with all the data, its content should be something similar to this: